alexxnieto/cse15l-lab-reports/report3.md

 ChatGPT Source:

-The following is the input and the output.
+The following is the input and the output of Chat GPT.
 I changed the output by basically applying it and showing how its actually it is used.
 Mostly used to find the commands and learn what they do.

 ![Image](img50.png)